Canola Learning Centre

 - learn how to identify major Manitoba crops

 - explore the fields and machines of a farm

 - crush canola seeds to make your own oil and learn how to grade canola

 - sweep for insects in the fields and

 - learn to identify between the good and bad bugs

 The Canola Learning Centre tours are geared for students and their educators.
 Students must be at 8 years or age or older to attend the farm.
 Each tour is unique, as it will cater to the number and age of the students visiting.

 When can you visit?

-Canola Learning Centre tours run from end of May until the end of August.
-Summer tours are held for daycares and youth groups in the months of July and August.
+Canola Learning Centre tours run for end of May and June.
+In 2019 we will be running school tours only.
 We are flexible and willing to work towards accommodating your group’s needs.
-A complete Canola Learning Centre experience takes two to three hours but can be altered to accommodate any time frame.
+A complete Canola Learning Centre experience takes can take four hours and typically run from 10:00 to 2:00.

 Where is the Canola Learning Centre?